 The Dynamics of Decision Making

-Making decisions is a complex journey where timing is crucial and every choice is a learning opportunity.
+Timing is the part people underestimate.
 Over the years, I’ve realized that hesitation often costs more than a wrong call.
 A wrong call teaches you something.
 Hesitation just leaves you behind.
 And in my experience, the moments I stalled were always the ones I regretted the most.

-The journey, then, isn’t about always being right or wrong for that matter.
-It’s about keeping pushing forward, learning faster, and building the confidence to decide again when the next fork in the road appears.
+It isn’t about always being right or wrong for that matter.
+It’s about pushing forward, learning faster, and building the confidence to decide again when the next fork in the road appears.
 Most decisions don’t feel dramatic in the moment.
-Nevertheless, they quietly shape how you operate, how your team operates, and how quickly you recover the next time things go sideways.
+Nevertheless, they gradually shape how you operate, how your team operates, and how quickly you recover the next time things go sideways.

 Indecisiveness is a Loss